 The adjusted quartile ranking assesses health centers’ performance in clinical quality measures (CQMs) compared to other health centers with similar patient demographics and organizational characteristics.
 The CQM data come from the Uniform Data System (UDS), a standardized reporting system used to assess the impact and performance of the Health Center Program and promote data-driven quality improvement.

-Adjusted quartile rankings differ from rankings based on actual (unadjusted) performance on specific measures and account for the following differences in health center characteristics:
+Adjusted quartile rankings differ from rankings based of actual (unadjusted) performance on specific measures and account on the following differences in health center characteristics:

 - Percent of patients who are uninsured

 - Percent of racial and/or ethnic minority patients